 The rights of students with disabilities

 Students with disabilities have specific rights and protections under federal, state, and local law and policy.
-These rights apply if your child is already receiving special education services, or if you want your child to be evaluated to see if special education could be helpful.
-The Individuals with Disabilities Education Act (IDEA) is the federal law which defines those rights and protections, and Section 504 of the Rehabilitation Act also protects students with disabilities from discrimination.
+These rights apply if your child is already getting special education services, or if you want your child to be evaluated to see if special education could be helpful.
+The Individuals with Disabilities Education Act (IDEA) is the federal law which lays out those rights and protections, and Section 504 of the Rehabilitation Act also protects students with disabilities from discrimination.

-If your child is struggling to learn to read and you think he or she may have a disability, you have the right to have your child evaluated.
+If your child is struggling to learn to read and you think they may have a disability, you have the right to have your child evaluated.
 Evaluations are the first step in learning what help your child needs.
 Evaluations can help figure out:

 - If your child has a disability;

 - Whether special education services are likely to help them;

 - What supports and services are likely to help your child the most; and

 - Ways school staff can help your child build needed skills.